 My approach to women’s leadership and wellbeing bridges those two worlds I grew up with: inner and outer work, mind and heart, learned knowledge and intuitive wisdom.
 It blends together my own personal journey losing my voice, finding it again, and learning to playing bigger; my lessons learned from working with hundreds of women as clients, students and workshop attendees; my MBA training in leadership and innovation; my training as a coach; and my lifelong passion for spirituality and psychology.

 The official bio sounds like this:

 Tara Sophia Mohr is an expert on women’s leadership and well-being.
-She is the author of Playing Big: Find Your Voice, Your Mission, Your Message, forthcoming from Penguin in October 2014.
+She is the author of Playing Big: Find Your Voice, Your Mission, Your Message, published by Penguin in October 2014.
 She is the creator of the acclaimed Playing Big leadership program for women, which now has more than 1000 graduates from around the world.
 Tara writes a popular blog on women’s careers and wellbeing at www.taramohr.com and has been featured on The Today Show and in publications ranging from Huffington Post to Harvard Business Review to MariaShriver.com.
 Tara received her MBA from Stanford University and her undergraduate degree in English literature from Yale.
 In 2010, Tara was named a Girl Champion by the Girl Effect organization, honoring her work on girls’ education in the developing world.
 She is also a poet, and the author of Your Other Names: Poems for Wise Living.
 She lives in San Francisco and loves dance, art, and long walks with her beloved husband, son and golden retriever.